 Lemon laws do not protect the consumer from purchasing unripe lemons, but perhaps they should.
-When you cut open one of these citrus fruits, you probably expect firm flesh and lots of juice.
+When you cut open one of these citrus fruits, you probably expect firm flesh and lots of juice, but knowing when to pick lemons can have a big impact on the results.
 So anything less spells culinary heartbreak.
-If you have your own lemon tree (Citrus limon spp.), you can forestall disappointment by learning the secrets of picking ripe fruit.
+If you have your own lemon tree (Citrus x limon), you can forestall disappointment by learning the secrets of picking ripe fruit.

-A lemon tree in your backyard orchard ensures a ready supply of the juicy citrus.
-Various cultivars of lemon trees are hardy in U.S. Department of Agriculture plant hardiness zones 9 through 10.
-Some of those cultivars, including "Eureka" (Citrus limon "Eureka"), fill the tree with bright fruits almost year round.
-Fruits are not ripe until the color develops, but just because a lemon is a particular shade of yellow does not mean it is ripe.
+A lemon tree in your backyard orchard ensures a ready supply of the juicy citrus fruits.
+Various cultivars of lemon trees are hardy in U.S. Department of Agriculture plant hardiness zones 9 and 11.
+Some of those cultivars, including Eureka (Citrus limon 'Eureka,' zones 9-10), fill the tree with bright fruits almost year round.
+You can also grow dwarf lemon trees indoors that produce fruit when you pollinate the tree.
+Fruits aren't ripe until the color develops, but just because a lemon is a particular shade of yellow doesn't mean it's ripe.